-Many of those who fought hard against colonialism may be surprised to learn that they did so in the interest of the 'American Empire.'
+Many of those who fought hard against colonialism may be surprised to learn that they did so in the interests of the "American Empire."
 And the empire certainly seems to be in trouble.
-In the early 1950s, before academia discovered Gramscian 'hegemony,' a planeload of U.S. operatives was enough to topple Mossadegh and establish an Iranian regime friendly to the foreign oil companies.
+In the early 1950's, before academia discovered Gramscian "hegemony," a planeload of U.S. operatives was enough to topple Mossadegh and establish an Iranian regime friendly to the foreign oil companies.
 This was the pinnacle.
-From then on, the yield on U.S. 'hegemony' fell rapidly.
-In the early 1970s, a peasant army kicked the almighty American military out of Vietnam.
-By the early 2000s, a whole 'coalition' of armies, equipped with 'smart' weapons, 'high-tech' communication and state-of-the-art 'surveillance' seems unable to restore even the semblance of order in small peripheral country called Iraq.
+From then on, the yield on U.S. "hegemony" fell rapidly.
+In the early 1970's, a peasant army kicked the almighty American military out of Vietnam.
+By the early 2000's, a whole coalition of armies, equipped with smart weapons, high-tech communication, and state-of-the-art surveillance seems unable to restore even the semblance of order in a small peripheral country called Iraq.

-Contrary to Meiksins Wood's assertion, the U.S. military cannot 'go anywhere at any time, and do great damage.'
+Contrary to Meiksins Wood's assertion, the U.S. military cannot "go anywhere at any time, and do great damage."
 In fact, with the exception of a surprise nuclear attack, there are very few places it can go to without putting itself at serious risk.
-Can the U.S. successfully attack China, India, Nigeria, Mexico, Russia, or Brazil?
-Even small renegade states such as Syria, Iran and North Korea do not seem overly impressed by American threats, while tiny underground militias show little hesitance in attacking U.S. assets around the world.
-Surely, the United States can 'conquer' Grenada, or Haiti.
-But do such conquests 'demonstrate US hegemony,' or are they evidence of American decline?
+Can the United States successfully attack China, India, Nigeria, Mexico, Russia, or Brazil?
+Even small renegade states such as Syria, Iran, and North Korea do not seem overly impressed by American threats, while tiny underground militias show little hesitance in attacking U.S. assets around the world.
+Surely, the United States can conquer Grenada, or Haiti.
+But do such conquests "demonstrate U.S. hegemony," or are they evidence of American decline?

-In the 1950s, macroeconomic indicators attested the superpower status of America.
-The country ran a balanced budget and enjoyed a current account surplus; its commodities flooded the world and it owned one half of the world's foreign assets; the dollar was unchallenged and the public debt, accumulated mostly during the two world wars, remained stable at around \$1 trillion.
-From the late 1960s onward, though, there has been a marked deterioration in all of these categories.
-The trade surplus inverted into a growing deficit; the budget balance ballooned into a massive deficit; The ownership of foreign assets by U.S. residents was halved to one quarter of the world total; and government debt rose to over \$7.5 trillion - the world's largest.
-These developments were accompanied by the collapse of Bretton Woods, the establishment of the G7, the appearance of the Euro and currency baskets and, most recently, a move toward an Asian financial union - all challenges to the U.S. dollar.
+In the 1950's, macroeconomic indicators attested the superpower status of America.
+The country ran a balanced budget and enjoyed a current account surplus; its commodities flooded the world and it owned one-half of the world's foreign assets; the dollar was unchallenged and the public debt, accumulated mostly during the First and Second World Wars, remained stable at around \$1 trillion.
+From the late 1960's onward, though, there has been a marked deterioration in all of these categories.
+The trade surplus inverted into a growing deficit, the budget balance ballooned into a massive deficit, the ownership of foreign assets by U.S. residents was halved to one-quarter of the world total, and government debt rose to over \$7.5 trillion-the world's largest.
+These developments were accompanied by the collapse of Bretton Woods, the establishment of the G7, the appearance of the Euro and currency baskets, and, most recently, a move toward an Asian financial union-all challenges to the U.S. dollar.